tingold/pgdog/docs/docs/administration/pools.md

 # Pools

-`SHOW POOLS` is a command to show real time statistics on connection pools used to [multiplex](../features/transaction-mode.md) pgDog clients and PostgreSQL servers.
+`SHOW POOLS` is a command to show real time statistics on connection pools used to [multiplex](../features/transaction-mode.md) PgDog clients and PostgreSQL servers.
 For example:

 ```
 admin=> \x